 Now, onto the spirits present on the land.

 This is where I spend most of my time and I have written plenty of posts about my experiences.
-However, if you are having an issue of some kind with the land itself, it can be any number of things, but I don’t typically find land spirits to be very problematic.
-They’re either working with you, or ignoring you, but not usually against you.
+However, if you are having an issue of some kind with the land itself, it can be any number of things, but I don't typically find these spirits to be very problematic.
+They're either working with you, or ignoring you, but not usually against you.